USAJOBS/ATP-Support/job-announcement-playbook/details/duties.md

 </div>

 <div class="usajobs-recruitment-joa-playbook-details__myth">
-#### Myth: If using a standard position description (PD), staffing specialists aren’t allowed to include specialized skills in the job announcement
+#### Myth: If using a standard position description, staffing specialists aren’t allowed to include specialized skills in the job announcement

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">